Find the one who'll guide you

 Of course, not everything that is passionate is necessarily loving.
 I appreciate Lucasta Miller's insightful observations on this often inconvenient truth when, in writing about Emily Brontë's Wuthering Heights, a novel about perhaps the most excessively passionate, at times transgressive relationship in English literature, she notes that it's about a relationship that "generates tensions – between dream and reality, self and other, natural and supernatural, realism and melodrama, structural formality and emotional chaos – but leaves then unresolved."
 This lack of resolution, says Miller, "is, perhaps, what makes it so haunting."* (Mmm . . .
 I guess if I had to draw from English literature to epitomize the passionate relationship I seek, I'd opt for Ross and Demelza over Heathcliff and Cathy!
 And I should add that the gender of those involved in the type of relationship I'm talking about matters not one iota.
 Gay people are just as capable of finding and building a passionate, loving relationship as straight people.
 And just as capable of screwing it up.)

-One last thing before sharing the video: In his invaluable book Sons of the Church: The Witnessing of Gay Catholic Men, Thomas Stevenson raises some important questions for gay men and even suggests some distinctions that can be made when discussing promiscuity.
+One last thing before sharing the video: In his invaluable book Sons of the Church: The Witnessing of Gay Catholic Men, Thomas Stevenson raises some important questions for gay men and even suggests some distinctions that can be made when discussing that certain form of excess called promiscuity.
 He writes, for instance, that:

 [One] way to speak of the distinction being made about promiscuity is to say, in a manner that will appear tautological, that there is a difference between losing oneself and losing oneself.
 On the one hand, our witnesses are concerned with the ways in which promiscuous behavior can leave one with a sense of emptiness, or destroy one’s self respect or even one’s life.
 These are very real possibilities of losing oneself.
 On the other hand, there is the losing of oneself in an ecstasy of giving and receiving persons.
 Whereas the first way of losing oneself tends to lead, in matters of degree, to nothingness, the second tends to lead, in matters of degrees, to fullness and bliss.
 (But then, approaching things from yet another angle, it can happen that in taking the path of pursuing empty relating, one realizes one’s need for redemptive love. . . .
 [A]ll roads can lead to God).